Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Coolah's median income among taxpayers in financial year 2022 was $43,249.
-The average income stood at $53,155 during the same period.
-These figures compare to Rest of NSW's median and average incomes of $49,459 and $62,998 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Coolah would be approximately $48,703 (median) and $59,858 (average) as of September 2025.
+Coolah's suburb income level is lower than average nationally according to latest ATO data aggregated by AreaSearch for financial year 2022.
+Coolah's median income among taxpayers is $43,249 and average income stands at $53,155, compared to Rest of NSW's figures of $49,459 and $62,998 respectively.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $48,703 (median) and $59,858 (average) as of September 2025.
 Census 2021 income data shows household, family and personal incomes in Coolah all fall between the 10th and 11th percentiles nationally.
-The earnings profile shows that 27.9% of locals (464 people) have incomes in the $400 - $799 category, contrasting with metropolitan regions where the $1500 - $2999 bracket leads at 29.9%.
-Housing costs are modest, with 91.3% of income retained, but total disposable income ranks at just the 18th percentile nationally.
+The earnings profile shows the predominant cohort spans 27.9% of locals (464 people) in the $400 - $799 category, contrasting with metropolitan region where the $1,500 - $2,999 bracket leads at 29.9%.
+Housing costs are modest with 91.3% of income retained, however total disposable income ranks at just the 18th percentile nationally.

 Frequently Asked Questions - Income